Juniper/contrail-kubernetes-docs/install/openshift/3.9/standalone-openshift.md

 ```

 * Run ansible playbook:
-Before running make sure that you have edited inventory/ose-install file as shown below
+Before running make sure that you have edited inventory/ose-install file as shown below and the temporary fixes.

 ```shell
 ansible-playbook -i inventory/ose-install playbooks/prerequisites.yml